roadrunner-server/roadrunner-docs/docs/en/php/environment.md

 RR is able to expand the environment variable from the sentence like `${xxx}` OR `$xxx`

 ### Default ENV values inside the worker

-RoadRunner provides set of ENV values to help the PHP process to identify how to properly communicate with the server.
+RoadRunner provides a set of environment (ENV) values to assist the PHP process in establishing proper communication with the server.

 Key      | Description
 ---      | ---
 RR_MODE  | Identifies what mode worker should work with (`http`, `temporal`, `grpc`, `jobs`, `tcp`) RR_RPC   | Contains RPC connection address when enabled.
 RR_RELAY | "pipes" or "tcp://...", depends on server relay configuration.
+RR_VERSION | RoadRunner version started the PHP worker (minimum 2023.1.0)